 Inspired by the female archetype, from saints to voodoo spirits, to the goddesses of the Greek Pantheon Dreams, Promise and the Divine is a creative exploration into the many forms these archetypes inhabit.
 They offer a plethora of possibilities of what it means to be a woman.
-“Traditional” feminine traits, such as kindness, passivity and general softness do of course feature, as so do icy determination, cunning, and everything in between.
+“Traditional” feminine traits, such as kindness, passivity and a desire to nurture do of course feature, as so do icy determination, power, cunning, and everything in between.

 Once a year the Gallery commissions a major exhibition of new work based on a concept or theme of our time.
 This autumn GOOD NATURE will be a celebration of our planet, its beauty and its fragility and the essential part we all play in preserving it.